OAT: Japan's Cultural Treasures

 After touring the Tokyo National Museum, the group returned to the train station for lunch in one of the many restaurants (Maika) where the menu was Japanese fried chicken.

-After lunch, we experienced a ride on a local bus (OAT is very big on have its travelers experience as many form of local transportation as possible) to the Yanaka District, an area where the old houses, mostly made of cedar wood, are preserved.
+After lunch, we experienced a ride on a local bus (OAT is very big on having its travelers experience as many form of local transportation as possible) to the Yanaka District, an area where the old houses, mostly made of cedar wood, are preserved.
 Somehow, this area escaped the bombings during WWII.

 In the Yanaka District we visited an old liquor store, an old house converted into a beer hall and a bakery, and then moved on to walk part of the length of the Yanaka-Ginza shopping street - crowded with lots of shoppers.